bbauska/ibm-intermediate-web-dev/README.md

   style="width:500px;"/>
 </p>

 There are eleven panels in the DevTools UI.
-Here\'s a quick listing of what each panel oversees.
+Here&apos;s a quick listing of what each panel oversees.

 Elements: Examine and modify DOM nodes and style attributes.